MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 deployment of Microsoft SQL Server Reporting Services.*

 1. Depending on your report server mode, enter the following locations.
-Be sure that your location doesn’t end with a slash.
+Be sure that your location doesn't end with a slash.

 Native mode location: